RussiaOfficial Name: Russian Federation

 Local Laws & Special Circumstances

 CRIMINAL PENALTIES: While traveling in Russia, you are subject to its laws.
 This is true even if you are a U.S. citizen.
 Foreign laws and legal systems can be vastly different from those in the United States and criminal penalties will vary from country to country.
-There are also some things that might be legal in the country you visit, but are still considered illegal in the United States.
+There are also some things that might be legal in the country you visit, but which the United States considers illegal.
 For example, U.S. citizens can be prosecuted under U.S. law if they buy pirated goods.
 Engaging in sexual conduct with children or the use and/or dissemination of child pornography in a foreign country is also a crime prosecutable in the United States.
 If you break local laws in Russia, your U.S. passport will not help you avoid arrest or prosecution.
+Additionally, U.S. citizens found guilty of crimes in Russia will have to serve their sentences in a Russian jail.
 Therefore, it is very important to know what is legal and what is not legal in the country you are visiting.

 Counterfeit and Pirated Goods: In many countries around the world, including Russia, counterfeit and pirated goods are widely available.
 In Russia, CD and DVD piracy is an especially serious problem.
 Transactions involving such products are illegal under Russian law, and the Russian government has increased its enforcement activities against infringement of intellectual property rights.
 In addition, bringing counterfeit and pirated products back to the United States may result in forfeitures and/or fines.
 The Computer Crime and Intellectual Property Division in the U.S. Department of Justice has more information on this problem.

 Currency: The Russian ruble is the only legal tender currency.
 It is illegal to pay for goods and services in U.S. dollars, except at authorized retail establishments.
-U.S. bills that are worn or marked in any way are often not accepted at banks and exchange offices.
+Banks and exchange offices often do not accept U.S. bills that are worn or marked in any way.

 Automatic Teller Machines (ATMs) are plentiful in major cities.
 Travelers should follow all normal precautions when using ATMs.
 In particular, travelers should avoid "stand-alone" machines and opt to use machines at banks or higher-class hotels and stores.
 Credit cards are not universally accepted, and travelers should check in advance to see if a specific store, restaurant, or hotel accepts credit cards.
 Outside of major cities, commercial enterprises still operate largely on a cash basis and travelers should plan accordingly.